SkylerBasco/CodePath_iOS/README.md

 Describe any challenges encountered while building the app.

 As this was my first time familiarizing myself with Swift on XCode and Github, navigating through this Prework challenge was an exciting learning experience, in which I had to endure a trial and error process to fulfill the funtionality requirements.
-Throughout the process, the Prework's instructions were straightfoward and were helpful in guiding me through building the tip calculator.
+Throughout the process, the Prework's instructions were straightfoward and helpful in guiding me through building the tip calculator.
 Gaining a foundational understanding of the overall user interface of Xcode before jumping in to the actual assignment was the lengthiest portion of the challenge; however, after understanding the basics, building the mobile app was an incredible journey.

 ## License